 What I don’t like about the Xiaomi Mi Watch

 SpO2 sensors — or blood oxygen sensors — are all the rage in 2021.
 Garmin and Fitbit devices have had them for years.
 The Apple Watch just got one, so naturally, everyone else is playing catch-up.
 Unfortunately, these sensors are often underbaked and are nothing more than a flex on the spec sheet.

 Taking an SpO2 reading on the watch is simple.
 Open the SpO2 app, tap Measure, and hold still for about 20 seconds.
 Afterwards, you’ll get a blood oxygen percentage (likely from 90%-100%) and a heart rate reading during that time.
 That’s about it.
 Tap on the “?” icon and you’ll see a long-winded explanation of what SpO2 is.

 What do you do when you have a lower-than-normal SpO2 reading?
 Go do the doctor?
 Wait it out to see if your levels eventually rise?
 There is no indication in the Xiaomi Wear app or on the watch itself of how people should use this information once they take a reading.
-This, unfortunately, is the downfall of cheaply implemented SpO2 sensors this year.
+This, unfortunately, is the downfall of cheaply implemented SpO2 sensors.